Robinlovelace/robinlovelace.website/_posts/2016-12-21-cyclestreets-pct.md

 This is where CycleStreets.net comes into play.

 We know how many people go from A to B by cycling from Census data.
 But we have very little idea of how they are likely to travel.
 This is where the routing algorithm of CycleStreets.net comes in handy.
-We used their [routing API](https://www.cyclestreets.net/api/apply/) to estimate the 'fastest' route for all short (well, up to 20 KM in Euclidean distance) desire lines in England.
+We used their [routing API](https://www.cyclestreets.net/api/apply/) to estimate the 'fastest' route for all short (well, up to 20 km in Euclidean distance) desire lines in England.

-Not only does CycleStreets.net allow us to find all the fastest routes (a good indication of where new infrastructure should be built as people, especially women and elderly) have a strong preference for cycling along the most direct routes.
+Not only does CycleStreets.net allow us to find all the fastest routes, a good indication of where new infrastructure should be built as people (especially women and elderly) have a strong preference for cycling along the most direct routes.

 The results of all this routing work is illustrated in the future below, which shows the fastest and quietest routes associated with the top cycled routes in Leeds.